-The following highlights some of the findings (pertinent references are provided).
+The following highlights some of the findings (references are provided).

 Improved Birth Outcomes and Savings in Health Care Costs

 Research has shown that the WIC Program has been playing an important role in improving birth outcomes and containing health care costs.
 A series of reports published by USDA based on linked 1988 WIC and Medicaid data on more than 100,000 births found that every dollar spent on prenatal WIC participation for low-income Medicaid women in five states resulted in: